Nekro215/netflix-clone-html-css/README.md

-# netflix-clone-html-css
-Created a netflix clone using HTML and CSS
+# Netflix Landing Page Clone

+## Overview
+This is a front-end clone of Netflix homepage.

+## Tools Used
+- HTML
+- CSS

+## Features
+- Responsive layout
+- Clean UI design